PanDAWMS/panda-server/README.txt

   * use JOBSARCHIVED4_MODTIME_IDX
   * addSiteAccess and listSiteAccess
   * hours=1 -> 3 for movers
+  * retry in peekJob
+  * reconnection in rollback

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots